The Myth Of The Mostrophus

 The New Solo Album From Ryo Okumoto

-My latest solo album is coming out on July 29, 2022 on InsideOut Music!
+My latest solo album came out on July 29, 2022 on InsideOut Music!
 I’m excited to share it with you all!

-The album will be available in a CD Digipak from InsideOut, a 2 LP+CD package in black vinyl, a special limited edition 2 LP+CD with transparent red vinyl LPs (only 300 made!), plus the Japanese CD edition with 2 bonus tracks.
+The album is now available in a CD Digipak from InsideOut, a 2 LP+CD package in black vinyl, a special limited edition 2 LP+CD with transparent red vinyl LPs (only 300 made!), plus the Japanese CD edition with 2 bonus tracks.